 Be a PAL - Share Our Streets

 More people in Arlington are getting around by bike, by scooter, and on foot.
 While this is great news, it does come with one little caveat -- and that's something we were all taught by our parents when we were kids: SHARING.
 The streets don't belong to any one of us, they belong to all of us and so we have an inherent responsibility to share the streets with everyone else using them... in a courteous and safe manner.

 The PAL campaign wants everyone to know how to easily and safely share the streets with others, and that's by being a PAL -- Predictable, Alert and Lawful.
 If more people know about being a PAL and the importance of sharing the streets, we can all benefit from a safer and more enjoyable journey, wherever our destination might be.

 So whether you're on two feet, two wheels or four wheels, we all need to share our streets safely.
-Arlington County has developed the PAL program for those who drive, walk and bike.
+Arlington County has developed the PAL program for those who drive, walk, bike, and use a scooter.

 Being a PAL means being: